[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Observations and Data Reduction

 \subsection{Sample Selection}

 We select targets with existing longslit [\ion{O}{III}] spectra from \cite{Perrotta+19}, with a preference for sources with very red colours and/or very fast [\ion{O}{III}] outflows.
 The only exception is J2223+0857, for which we present the first [\ion{O}{III}] observations here.
 Table~\ref{tab:smpl} lists some previously-reported basic properties of the ERQs in this sample.
-All 10 sources are classified as ERQs with $i-W3>4.6$ except J1550+0806, which is listed as ``ERQ-like'' by \cite{Hamann+17} based on extreme emission-line properties like ERQs but with a less extreme red $i-W3$ colour.
+The ``extremely-red'' colour is defined by $i-W3>4.6$ from the Sloan Digital Sky Survey-III \citep{Eisenstein+11} and the Wide-field Infrared Survey Explorer \citep{Wright+10}.
+For reference, the $i-W3$ colours of this work range between (3.8\textendash8.0) while that of \cite{Perrotta+19} range between (3.3\textendash8.0).
+The [\ion{O}{III}]\,$\lambda$5007 $w_{90}$ velocity widths (defined as encompassing 90\% of the line fluxes) of this work and \cite{Perrotta+19} both range between (2450\textendash7230)\,km\,s$^{-1}$.
+Sources of this sample are classified as ERQs except J1550+0806, which is listed as a red ``ERQ-like'' quasar by \cite{Hamann+17} based on extreme emission-line properties like ERQs but with a less extreme red $i-W3$ colour.
+J1550+0806 has $i-W3=3.8$ which is still significantly redder the median of $W3$-detected BOSS quasars at $i-W3=2.5$.
+This red ERQ-like quasar overlaps with ERQs in many emission-line properties including high rest equivalent widths and extreme [\ion{O}{III}] kinematics, and its measurements does not skew any results on the ERQ sample.
+Figure~\ref{fig:imW3histo} shows the $i-W3$ distributions of this sample and the \cite{Perrotta+19} sample.
 For simplicity we refer to all our targets as ERQs.
 When available, we obtain accurate systemic redshifts measured from CO host emission, Ly$\alpha$ halo emission, or ``spike''-like narrow Ly$\alpha$ quasar emission as reported in \cite{Gillette+24}.
+The intrinsic bolometric luminosities are estimated from applying a bolometric correction factor of 8 to the rest-frame 5\,$\umu$m luminosities extrapolated from the $W3$-band photometry.

 We choose to target the [\ion{O}{III}]\,$\lambda\lambda$4959,5007 emissions over the H$\alpha$ emissions.
 The H$\alpha$-traced outflow and interstellar medium emissions are difficult to extract as they are heavily blended with the broad-line region and [\ion{N}{II}]\,$\lambda\lambda$6549,6584 emissions \citep[see][]{Vayner+21a,Kakkad+23}.
 This sample is a total of 10 ERQs observed with laser-guided adaptive-optics-assisted near-IR integral-field spectrographs.
 We include ERQ J1652+1728 which has Gemini-N/NIFS observations and good adaptive optics correction published in \cite{Vayner+21a}.
 One more ERQ J2323$-$0100 has shallower Keck-I/OSIRIS observations briefly described in \cite{Vayner+21a}.
 We obtained deeper OSIRIS observations of this source plus new observations of other ERQs.